erhathaway/cellular_automata/src/docs/what-is-a-automata.md

 ##### Cells

-Cells exist in a geometric pattern, usually a grid
+Cells exist in a geometric pattern, usually a grid.
+Here is 1 cell in a 5x3 grid

 |   |   |   |   |   |
 |---|---|---|---|---|